Sexual Activity in the Setting of Cardiovascular Disease

-Other factors that can lead to sexual problems include:
+Other factors that can lead to sexual dysfunction include:

 - Lack of physical activity